 Imagine topping off a term of intense Japanese language instruction with a trip to Kyoto, or teaching on a Navajo reservation after taking a course in the tribe's history and culture.
 All this and more can be achieved through Knox's short-term off-campus programs.

 Arts in New York

 London Arts Alive

 Teaching on the Navajo Reservation

-Students participating in this program take a course in the spring term that emphasizes Navajo history and culture.
-The course is entitled "Culturally Appropriate Teaching-The Dine'."
-The following summer students enrolled in the course along with two or three Knox professors travel to Rock Point or Flagstaff, Arizona where they spend two weeks working with Navajo teachers and students in reservation elementary schools.
-Students also visit other parts of the reservation, interact with Navajo parents and grandparents and participate in selected cultural events.
+This program begins with the spring term course Culturally Appropriate Teaching-The Dine, which emphasizes Navajo history and culture.
+The following summer, you'll travel with professors to Rock Point or Flagstaff, Arizona, to teach for two weeks with Navajo teachers and students in reservation elementary schools.
+You'll also have the chance to visit other parts of the reservation, interact with Navajo parents and grandparents, and participate in select cultural events. -- offered in the summer

 Knox's Team X-Ray places second among 15 liberal arts colleges that competed in an intense regional contest involving programming teams from colleges and universities in five states.

 Finals and term projects can be more than tests and papers, as Knox College faculty make engaging assignments and exams -- including design your own superhero -- to evaluate student academic achievements.

 A Knox College graduate and vice president of development at the Greater Peoria Business Alliance, Jim Lynch is among the young leaders recognized by InterBusiness Issues magazine.